AverageAnarchist32/ESP32_Data_Center_Webpage/README.md

 - [Contributing](#contributing)

 ## Introduction
 This was a project born from a school assignment.
 This project is all about controlling a light remotely using a website.
 Here's how it works: We have a small computer called an ESP32 that can connect to the internet.
 It showcases different sensor values through a front-end html js served webpage.
+It takes data from several different sensors and displays them on a webpage.
+It also output a rick-roll (-_-) from a piezo buzzer and turns an LED on when the light sensor vlaue drops below a certain threshold.
+Showing the status of the LED as well.

 thanks you for choosing this project